- Amount: up to $5,000. Funds will be calculated/awarded in U.S. dollars.

 The ultimate goal of proposals should be a significant publication in major journals or as a monograph from an academic press as well as the dissemination of the study results to a wider, non-academic audience.
 RWA does not fund creative work (such as novels or films).

 RWA's review committee, which includes academics with doctorates, makes grant recipient recommendations to the RWA Board of Directors.
 RWA will fund one or more grants up to a total amount of $5,000.
 Funds will be calculated/awarded in U.S. dollars.
 Applicants may request up to the total amount.
 The research grant(s) are intended to support direct research costs associated with the project, including travel, but not equipment.
+Funds can be used for the purchase audiobooks and/or books needed for research purposes.

 RWA retains the right to award less than a proposal’s budget, or less than the total amount designated for the competition, should the review committee so recommend.